AlanCortez1337/For-Loops-2D-Array-Tic-Tac-Toe/problem/README.md

 2. Diagonal Streaks

 ### Horizontal and Vertical Streaks
 Right now let us worry about how to find a ``Horizontal`` streak.
 When looking for this streak an observation is that a horizontal streak is a straight line from left to right or vice versa.
-But how does this translate to c++?
-Looking at the example 2D vector above, we see the values of the vector as: ``{{1,2,3}, {4,5,6}, {7,8,9}}``.
+But how does this translate to C++?
+Looking at the example 2D vector above, we know the values of the vector as: ``{{1,2,3}, {4,5,6}, {7,8,9}}``.
 However, we can make this more readable by reordering the way it *visually* looks, for example:
 ```
 {
   {1,2,3},